This page is for the preview version of dropControllerV4. It will change as there are updates.

 Manual Drain Function

-Firmware DC4_0549 adds a manual drain function.
+dropControllerV4 has a Manual Drain function.
 Here is how to use it.

 To enter Manual Drain click the SEL button.